Python Raise Error and Ask Again

 After seeing the difference between syntax errors and exceptions, yous learned about various means to raise, catch, and handle exceptions in Python.
 In this article, you saw the following options:

-• raise allows you to throw an exception at any time.
+allows you to throw an exception at any time. -

-• assert enables y'all to verify if a sure status is met and throw an exception if it isn't.
+enables y'all to verify if a sure status is met and throw an exception if it isn't. - In the

-• In the try clause, all statements are executed until an exception is encountered.
+clause, all statements are executed until an exception is encountered. -

-• except is used to catch and handle the exception(due south) that are encountered in the try clause.
+is used to catch and handle the exception(due south) that are encountered in the try clause. -

-• else lets you code sections that should run merely when no exceptions are encountered in the attempt clause.
+lets you code sections that should run merely when no exceptions are encountered in the attempt clause. -

 Hopefully, this commodity helped yous sympathise the basic tools that Python has to offering when dealing with exceptions.